Dr Prasantha Jayawardhana (PJ) – Chairman of the Board

 PJ was born in Colombo, Sri Lanka, but has lived in Australia since 1972.
 He graduated from The University of Queensland with a Bachelor of Agricultural Science (First Class Honours) in 1988.
 Five years later, he went on to complete a PhD in Spatial Modelling, a discipline that he applied over the next 10 years working in the mining industry, and setting up geographical information systems (GIS) for mineral exploration and environmental management.
 From 2003, he worked as a consultant to the mining industry, both in Australia and overseas, to help train mine staff on the implementation and use of GIS.
 In 2013, he returned home to run the family business.

-PJ is happily married to Gwenda and they have three teenage children.
+PJ is happily married to Gwenda and they have three young adult children.

 Mr Ian Charlesworth – Company Secretary and Board Member

 Our company secretary, Mr. Ian Charlesworth, comes to Compass with a long involvement in youth ministry.
 Originally from Melbourne, he became a Christian in 1987 at the National Christian Youth Convention, run by the Uniting Church.
 He gained youth work experience in the Uniting Church and with the Anglicans, and studied at Ridley College, before taking a staff position at St. Hilary’s Anglican Church in Kew as a Schools Worker.

 Ian moved to Brisbane in 1994, where he undertook further theological studies at the Bible College of Queensland, studied Business Management at TAFE, and completed a Diploma of Youth Work through SU QLD.
 In 1998, Ian successfully applied to be the inaugural chaplain at Kedron State High School.
 He held this position for fifteen years, providing pastoral care, teaching religious education, directing 20 SU QLD camps, and establishing a Friday-night youth group within the school that operated for ten years.